rchouinard/phpass/README.md

 Configuration
 -------------

 The Phpass class can be given either a pre-configured Adapter instance, or an array of configuration options.
-Currently, the only supported options key is "adapter", which is expected to be either an Adapter instance or an array with the keys "type" and "options."
+The following configuration options are supported.

+<dt>adapter</dt>
+  <dd>May be either a concrete instance of \Phpass\Adapter or an array.
+The adapter array should contain at least a 'type' key with the name of the desired adapter, and optionally an 'options' key containing an array of options to pass to the adapter.
+See \Phpass\Adapter\Base::setOptions() for details.</dd>
+<dt>hmacKey</dt>
+  <dd>Optional; Application-wide key used to generate HMAC hashes.
+If omitted, HMAC hashing is disabled.</dd>
+<dt>hmacAlgo</dt>
+  <dd>Optional; String naming one of the many hashing algorithms available.
+A full list may be retrieved from the hash_algos() function.
+Defaults to sha256.</dd>

 ### Passing an adapter to the constructor